-Presently the STEM Academy is offered on five CUNY campuses via the College Now office.
+Presently the STEM Academy is offered on eight CUNY campuses via the College Now office.

-The College Now STEM Research Academy is funded by the Pinkerton Foundation and is a member of the Science Research and Mentoring Program Consortium.
+The College Now STEM Research Academy is funded by the Pinkerton and Booth Ferris Foundations and is a member of the Science Research and Mentoring Program Consortium.
 For more information about the Consortium and its members and to learn more about research opportunities for high school students throughout NYC visit http://www.studentresearchnyc.org/.

 Students interested in participating in the STEM Academy should contact the College Now office at the CUNY campus associated with their high school.
 Applications generally are accepted in the fall for the spring semester.
 For more information about College Now’s STEM Academy in general, please contact Amanda Eyrich Daly at email@example.com. **Note: This program serves students who do not have access to research programs.
 Students who attend high schools with developed research programs should not apply.

 Upcoming Dates & Deadlines

 - 13Dec2017 NYCSEF Project Application Due Date

 - 04Mar2018 NYCSEF Preliminary Round @ The City College of New York.

 - 20Mar2018 NYCSEF Finals Round @ The American Museum of Natural History

 - 26Mar2018 NYCSEF Awards Ceremony @ The Tribeca Performing Arts Center, Borough of Manhattan Community College